Isidore the Laborer: United States

-In 1947, at the request of the National Catholic Rural Life Conference, he was officially named patron of farmers, with a feast day on 10 May in all dioceses of the United States, with a proper Mass and Office.
-When St Isidore's feast was first inserted into the calendar for the United States in the year 1947, the feast day of Saint John Baptist de La Salle was still being celebrated on 15 May, with the result that the celebration of his feast was assigned to 22 March.
+In 1947, at the request of the National Catholic Rural Life Conference, he was officially named patron of farmers.
+When St Isidore's feast was first inserted into the calendar for the United States in the year 1947, the feast day of Saint John Baptist de La Salle was still being celebrated on 15 May, with the result that the celebration of his feast was assigned to 22 March, with a proper Mass and Office.
+Following the promulgation of the 1960 Code of Rubrics, St. Isidore's feast was transferred to 25 October in the United States.

 With the 1969 revision of the General Roman Calendar, the memorial of Saint John Baptist de la Salle was moved to his day of death, 7 April, and Saint Isidore's was restored to the 15 May date and is celebrated as an optional memorial.
-In some places within the US and Canada, his feast is celebrated on 25 October, and other locations and some Traditionalist Catholics in that area, though not elsewhere, keep the 22 March date.

 Corrales, New Mexico

 In Corrales, New Mexico, the town celebrates the San Ysidro Feast day on 15 May.
 Matachines dance through the streets and the fiesta is a big part of the celebrations in the city.